LS6-Events/astra/README.md

-# [WIP] GenGo
+# GenGo
-## A Go type extractor from web services and outputter to various formats
+## An automatic Go type extractor for web services with very little additional configuration

-GenGo is a tool that extracts types from web services and outputs them in various formats.
+GenGo is a tool that extracts types from web services _without any additional configuration for the handlers_ and outputs them in various formats.
 It is intended to be used as a library with your code.

-The idea stems from not having to define any additional comments or code duplication to export your types to other formats, not violating the DRY (Don't Repeat Yourself) principle.
+The idea stems from not having to define any additional comments or code duplication to export your types to be used in other systems, not violating the DRY (Don't Repeat Yourself) principle.

+For example, if you had a Go backend that used the [Gin](https://www.github.com/gin-gonic/gin) framework, you would have to define the types in the handler function, and then define them again in the OpenAPI specification.
+This is not only time consuming, but also violates the DRY principle.
+Whereas our solution, you'd only have to define the types once, and then use GenGo to extract them from the handlers and output them to the OpenAPI specification, which you could host using [Swagger UI](https://swagger.io/tools/swagger-ui/) or use them to generate client code.

+## Features

 *The key features of Gengo are:*
 * Extract types from web services